erigontech/erigon/docs/programmers_guide/guide.md

 6. `BRANCHHASH set-of-digits`
 7. `HASH number-of-hashes`

-The description of semantics would require the introduction of two stacks, which always have the same length.
+The description of semantics will require the introduction of two stacks, which always have the same length.
 One of the stacks (we call it "hash stack") contains hashes produced by opcodes.
 Another stack (we call it "node stack") contains leaf nodes, branch nodes, or extension nodes of the trie being built.
 In some cases, where the presence of a node is not required, the corresponding entry in the node stack is empty, or `nil`.
+As well as the stack, the description requires introduction of two input sequences (or "tapes").
+First tape contains key-value pairs, each pair can be viewed as two opaque binary strings or arbitrary length, usually with the requirement that the whole sequence is sorted by the lexicographic order of the keys, and all the keys are distinct.
+The second tape contains hashes, each 32 byte long.

-`LEAF` opcode consumes the next key-value pair, creates a new leaf node and pushes it onto the node stack.
+`LEAF` opcode consumes the next key-value pair from the tape, creates a new leaf node and pushes it onto the node stack.
 It also pushes the hash of that node onto the hash stack.
 The operand `length-of-key` specifies how many digits of the key become part of the leaf node.
 For example, for the leaf `11` in our example, it will be 6 digits, and for the leaf `12`, it will be 4 digits.
 Special case of `length-of-key`